openharmony/third_party_cmake/Help/command/cmake_path.rst

 <Normalization>` after the path computation.

-Because ``cmake_path()`` does not access the filesystem, symbolic links are not resolved.
-To compute a real path with symbolic links resolved, use the :command:`file(REAL_PATH)` command instead.
+Because ``cmake_path()`` does not access the filesystem, symbolic links are not resolved and any leading tilde is not expanded.
+To compute a real path with symbolic links resolved and leading tildes expanded, use the :command:`file(REAL_PATH)` command instead.

 Native Conversion